-Turn in-person PD into on-demand learning that staff actually use
+Turn in-person PD into on-demand staff training that K–12 teams actually use

 It's Wednesday morning.
 You have a training scheduled after school.
 Someone gets pulled for coverage.
 A few people miss it entirely.
 Two weeks later, you're reteaching the same thing in three different conversations.